hoangduytran/blender-manual/manual/sculpt_paint/selection_visibility.rst

 There are two helpful reminders that a Clipping Region is used:

 #.
 The clipping region is drawn as a grey box in the 3D Viewport
 #.
-The Text Info overlay will state that the persepctive is "Clipped"
+The Text Info overlay will state that the perspective is "Clipped"